NOPEXINC/curriculum-vitae/README.md

 September 2008 - February 2011

-Joined the team at Viper Marketing & Communication Group as a consultant and technical lead for all web related projects.
-Responsibilities included the architecture, graphic design, development & deployment of all web sites as well as their integration with various content management systems.
+Joined the team at Viper Marketing &amp; Communication Group as a consultant and technical lead for all web related projects.
+Responsibilities included the architecture, graphic design, development &amp; deployment of all web sites as well as their integration with various content management systems.

 All website work carried out involved Object Oriented PHP, custom database design as well as version controlled deployment processes using Git.

-Clients include Cambridge Marketing College, Quantock Hills AONB, Avon Somerset Search & Rescue, Scottish Countryside Rangers Association as well as many others.
+Clients include Cambridge Marketing College, Quantock Hills AONB, Avon Somerset Search &amp; Rescue, Scottish Countryside Rangers Association as well as many others.

 ---